p-pavel/osgi-scala-maven/README.md

-You get logging, shell you can ssh to, easy way to write commands for this shell, configuration management, dependency injection, resolution and constraint solving, deploying `wars`, `blueprint` or `spring` containers etc etc for free.
+You get logging, shell you can ssh to, easy way to write commands for this shell, configuration management, dependency injection, resolution and constraint solving, deploying `wars`, `blueprint` or `spring` containers, interactive investigation what happens in your system etc etc for free.
 Just put a couple of lines into your build and be happy.

 ```sbt
     OsgiKeys.privatePackage                         := Seq.empty,